dalesgit/logseq/pages/Module 2 session 1.md

   collapsed:: true
 	- "Official Ignatian Prayer (self-offering) by St. Louis Jesuits "Take Lord Receive".
 LS was excited when they arrived on the scene in 60's
 	- Your love is enough for me from Earthen Vessels.
 (John Foley)
-- Christine Pearson, resident Ignatian expert.
+- Christine Pea/rson, resident Ignatian expert.
 St. Peter's since 2007 collapsed:: true
 	- Teaching at the center for many years
 	- Leader of the team at the center, 4-6 week program open to everyone